devaultcrypto/DeVaultID-Specification/SPECIFICATION.md

 # Abstract

-DeVault IDs is a naming system that can be used alongside regular bitcoin addresses and payment codes to simplify the process of sharing payment information.
+DeVault IDs is a naming system that can be used alongside regular devault addresses and payment codes to simplify the process of sharing payment information.

 # Motivation